pavelkomarov/pavelkomarov.github.io/_writing/git_cheatsheet.md

 ###### “upstream”/“remote”/“origin"
 The server-side, “in the cloud” repo your local copy is pointed to.

+###### `git clone https://<github-token>@github.com/<username>/<repo-name>.git`
+###### `git clone git@github.com:<username>/<repo-name>.git`
+Get a copy of the remote locally for the first time.
+Note you'll also need to create a github access token through the website or `cd ~/.ssh && ssh-keygen`, `cat id_rsa.pub | pbcopy` and paste the public key on your github profile.

 ###### “commit” (n.)
 Refers to a set of changes, large or small.
 It forms a node in the code graph.
 Each has an associated message to describe what it was about and a hash so you can identify it uniquely (as for rolling code back to a particular spot).

-###### `git clone https://<github-token>@github.com/<username>/<repo-name>.git`
-###### `git clone git@github.com:<username>/<repo-name>.git`
-Get a copy of the remote locally for the first time.
-Note you'll also need to create a github access token through the website or `cd ~/.ssh && ssh-keygen`, `cat id_rsa.pub | pbcopy` and paste the public key on your github profile.

 ###### `git status`
 At any time there may be changes “staged” for commit (shown in green), or not staged for commit (shown in red).
-If you commit, then those changes cease to be shown in the stage, but status will tell you you’re “ahead of” the remote copy by 1 or more commits.
+If you commit (v.), then those changes cease to be shown in the stage, but `status` will tell you you’re “ahead of” the remote copy by 1 or more commits (n.).

 ###### `git add`
 Adds a change to the “stage”, so git knows you want to include that change in the next commit.